What If I Can Not Afford CCL Surgery?

 Is there any way to finance my dog’s surgery?

-Some veterinary clinics will offer payment plans (unfortunately, not many), and you also have the option of applying for Care Credit.
+Some veterinary clinics will offer payment plans (unfortunately, these seem to be few and far between).
+However, many veterinary offices will give you the option of applying for Care Credit.
 CareCredit is a personal line of credit for healthcare treatments and procedures for your entire family, including your pets.
-This is probably your best option for paying for your dog’s treatment if your veterinary clinic is unwilling to work with you on payments.
+This is probably your best option for paying for your dog’s treatment if your veterinary clinic is unwilling to work with you on payments and you are able to qualify.
 It works like a credit card but it has two advantages – it can only be used for healthcare services, and you can get no interest (make sure to read the fine print on this) financing every time you use it.
 If you pay your minimum monthly payment and pay off the entire balance by the end of your promotional period and you pay no interest.
 If you need more time to pay for your procedure, you can take advantage of their extended payment plans with fixed interest rates.

 Remember, there are many dogs that do well with just conservative management, and the smaller your dog, the more likely it is that they will have a successful recovery with CM in lieu of surgery.
 CM is not just a second resort for people unable to afford surgery, there are many owners that are unwilling or unable to put their dog through surgery, and they have recovered quite nicely with the use of CM alone.
 No surgical procedure will ever bring your dog’s leg function back to 100%, or pre-injury levels, so as long as your dog is healthy, happy and comfortable, you are making the right choice as an owner.